aejsmith/kboot/documentation/guide/multiboot.md

 When loaded as a Multiboot kernel, the boot loader can optionally be loaded with a set of modules.
-When modules are present, the boot loader will use them to populate a virtual filesystem which will be used as set as the initial boot device in the environment.
+When modules are present, the boot loader will use them to populate a virtual filesystem which will be set as the initial boot device in the environment.

 In addition, if no file named `kboot.cfg` is present as a loaded module, a default configuration file will be generated.
 This configuration will treat the